-The heart of Patrick’s roulette advice is based on a deceptively simple approach to bankroll management.
+The heart of Patrick’s roulette advice book is based on a deceptively simple approach to bankroll management.
 By advising players that they must always remain satisfied with a 10 percent profit on their buy-in and prepared to walk away from the game once this threshold has been met, Parker’s strategy is designed to ensure small winning sessions accumulate over time.

-Although he does occasionally lapse into the territory of luck – such as stating that players should bet bigger when the wheel is “spinning in their favor” – Patrick builds a convincing case that the roulette’s house edge can be overcome by fiscal discipline.
+Although he occasionally lapses into the territory of luck – such as stating that players should bet bigger when the wheel is “spinning in their favor” – Patrick builds a convincing case that the roulette’s house edge can be overcome by fiscal discipline.
 He warns players to take note of house rules for each casino they enter, as ignorance can bleed your bankroll slowly.

-For patient players willing to stick to the game plan, Patrick’s money management advice is surely useful, and you should be able to grind out small profits while avoiding disastrous losing sessions.
+Patrick’s money management advice is useful for patient players willing to stick to the game plan.
+You should be able to grind out small profits while avoiding disastrous losing sessions.

 Spin Roulette Gold: Secrets of Beating the Wheel

-A slew of additional gambling strategy books followed at a pace of about one per year, with Spin Roulette Gold: Secrets of Beating the Wheel representing Scoblete’s first foray into roulette.
-At 229 pages in length, this roulette book contains a healthy mix of basic game instruction, such as the rules, table layout, and available bets, along with a brief primer on biased wheels and the typical nonsense about “can’t miss systems” for beating the game.
+At 229 pages in length, this roulette book contains a healthy mix of basic game instructions, such as the rules, table layout, and available bets, along with a brief primer on biased wheels and the typical nonsense about “can’t miss systems” for beating the game.

-Among the more dubious systems described by Scoblete are the “Double Dynamite” (which incorporates elements of sector slicing and BIG number systems), the “Golden Number” (which advices to bet big on numbers that have hit at an inordinate rate), and “Chameleon” (which requires mimicking the betting of ‘lucky’ players who are winning more often).
+Among the more dubious systems described by Scoblete are the “Double Dynamite” (which incorporates elements of sector slicing and BIG number systems), the “Golden Number” (which advices betting big on numbers that have hit at an inordinate rate), and “Chameleon” (which requires mimicking the betting of ‘lucky’ players who are winning more often).

-Of course, none of these systems are capable of creating a winning roulette player over the long run, something which Scoblete readily admits in his online columns.
+Of course, none of these systems can create a winning roulette player over the long run, something which Scoblete readily admits in his online columns.
 Writing in an article titled “Two Roulette Systems That Work,” which appeared in 2009, Scoblete confesses: